rhodge-hash/LangChain-Angular-Chat/README.md

 This application has been enhanced to include a blog post generation feature, where a LangChain.js agent can research a given topic and generate a detailed blog post in Markdown format.
 Furthermore, it now supports **sophisticated LangChain.js agents** with advanced capabilities like conversational memory, complex reasoning, and integration with various tools (search, calculator, file system).

 ## Features
+- **Real-time Communication**: Switched from traditional REST API to WebSocket for agent-frontend communication, enabling real-time streaming of LangChain.js agent responses for a dynamic and conversational feel.
 - **User Authentication and Session Management**: Secure user authentication system with JWT-based flow, including user registration, login, and silent token refresh.
 Access to agent functionality is restricted to authenticated users.
 - **Enhanced Frontend UI/UX**: A modern, responsive, and intuitive Angular frontend with Angular Material components, minimalist dark mode, real-time feedback (spinners, progress bars, toast notifications), and graceful error handling.
 - **LangChain.js Integration**: Backend powered by a LangChain.js agent for intelligent prompt processing.